 The term HALT, which stands for HUNGRY, ANGRY, LONELY, TIRED, may be used to identify the most prevalent triggers.
 These feelings are significant triggers for many people.

-Recognizing your triggers can be a tough stage in the recovery process since it frequently necessitates substantially altering aspects of your life.
+Recognizing your triggers can be challenging in the recovery process since it frequently necessitates substantially altering aspects of your life.
 For example, if you have several friends who continue to use their drug of choice regularly, being around those individuals will be very triggering for you.
-As a result, stopping seeing such individuals would be the first step toward facilitating your own rehabilitation.
+As a result, stopping seeing such individuals would be the first step toward facilitating your rehabilitation.

 The greatest approach to help you stay clean is to break free from your current lifestyle and develop new, better habits for yourself.
 You have 24/7 nursing and residential support from our caring and professional staff members.
 You are set up in a tranquil environment where you can heal in a clean and safe space that provides you with the tools you need to create a new and healthier lifestyle.